Joao4569/lerncare/README.md

 ### Deployment testing

 Once all the deployment settings were in place and the project was deployed on Heroku, I proceeded to manually test the deployment by creating a template for testing output on the deployed site.

+## Credits

+ - We made use of [Online PNG Tools](https://onlinepngtools.com/) to resize the logo.
+ - [Privacy Policy Generator](https://www.privacypolicygenerator.info/) was used to create the current Privacy Policy.